omgnetwork/plasma-contracts/plasma_framework/docs/design/exit_bond_and_bounty_mechanics.md

 1. Alice spends an UTXO to Bob and Malorie
 2. The exit is in-flight and Alice starts an IFE
-3. Bob piggybacks the output with B
+3. Bob piggybacks an output with B
 4. Then, the Piggyback Bond is updated to B' and Bounty to C'
-5. After two days, Malorie piggybacks an output with B'
+5. After two days, Malorie piggybacks a different output with B'
 6. Processor processes exits from queue and gets C+C' as a reward
 7. Bob gets back (B - C) and Malorie gets back (B' - C')